sgh304/CoinCheck/README.md

 # CoinCheck
 A simple Alexa skill that allows users to check the current prices of various cryptocurrencies ("coins").

+DISCLAIMER: This was just made for fun/to learn how to write an Alexa skill, and was never published in any real capacity.
+That said, it should work, so feel free to use/expand upon it!

 ## Usage
 There are two steps to getting the skill "running": generating the information needed for Amazon's Apps & Services Developer Portal and generating the Amazon Lambda Function endpoint.